MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Lab 8.1 - Configuring VLANs and Trunking.md

 S2# show vlan brief
 ```

 Is PC-A able to ping PC-B?
 Why?

-NO
+> NO, there is no trunk link between the 2

 Is S1 able to ping S2?
 Why?

-NO
+> NO, there is no trunk link between the 2

 ## Part 3: Maintain VLAN Port Assignments and the VLAN Database